3mmaRand/teaching-modules/overview.md

 github: using "Existing project github last" and https approach - use_github(), error, browse_github_token(), generate and copy token, add to .Renviron with usethis::edit_r_environ(), restart and do use_github(),

-Ref: Chapter 3 System setup; Chapter 2 The whole game 2.5 and 2.17
+Ref: Packages Chapter 3 System setup; Packages Chapter 2 The whole game 2.5 and 2.17

 #### Learning Objectives

 At the end of this module the successful learner will be able to:

 * list and install the programs and packages required for version controlled package development with `devtools` in RStudio
 * check these are available to RStudio
 * edit their .Rprofile to ensure devtools is loaded